Mybuilder.com

 A core problem with the model of the Mybuilder marketplace was that conversation was often taken offline after the initial introduction and data was hard to gather in terms of job completion rates.

-Asking the tradesperson what the status of the job was after 7 days if chat inactivity allowed for much better progress tracking and the ability to push for the request of reviews - a visit part of a tradespersons portfolio on the marketplace.
+Asking the tradesperson what the status of the job was after 7 days of chat inactivity allowed for much better progress tracking and the ability to push for the request of reviews - a vital part of a tradespersons portfolio on the marketplace.

 Checking on job status